In this article:

 Creating an Audience

-Use the instructions below to create an Audience which collects users who, within a single sessions clicked on a link they found in a publication after which they completed a purchase.
+Use the instructions below to create an Audience that collects users who, within a single session clicked on a link they found in a publication after which they completed a purchase.

 - In Google Analytics 4, go to Admin

 - Select Data display > Audiences